JulianG/juliangaramendy.dev/content/blog/monorepo-demo/index.md

 ## Step 6.
 Configure watch

+I was trying to avoid using [Lerna](https://lerna.js.org/) for as much as I could in favour of the basic functionality of [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/), but I could not find any other way to concurrently run watchers on multiple projects.
+With Lerna I can add a script like so: `lerna run --parallel watch`.

 I add a "watch" script in **/packages/app/package.json** which is identical to the existing identical to "start" script.

 ```json